 rMLST is described in Jolley et al. 2012 Microbiology 158:1005-15.

 For academic non commercial use only.
 For full terms and conditions please see rMLST_licence.pdf.
-To discuss any other sort of use, including commercial use licence, please contact email@example.com quoting reference 7895/MC.
+To discuss any other sort of use, including a commercial use licence, please contact firstname.lastname@example.org quoting reference 7895/MC.

 The databases hosting rMLST data are running on the Bacterial Isolate Genome Sequence Database (BIGSdb) platform.
 The design concepts of BIGSdb are described in Jolley & Maiden 2010, BMC Bioinformatics 11:595.